nagasekhar5c7/Deep-Learning-Project/README.md

-Below is a `README.md` file for your Deep-Learning-Project:

 # Deep-Learning-Project

 This project focuses on processing a dataset of heart patient information, generating correlation graphs, and fine-tuning a Large Language Model (LLM) using the Llama 2 architecture.